Mythic - Developing Custom Agent - Part 1 Architecture & Your First HTTP Callback

 |---|---|

-| Container doesn't appear in Mythic UI | Check mythic-cli logs pyrite — usually a Python import error |
+| Container doesn't appear in Mythic UI | mythic-cli logs pyrite — usually a Python import error.
+Verify __init__.py imports from mythic.agent_functions |

-| Payload generates but no callback | Wrong callback_host / port; verify the generated agent's BASE_URL value |
+| Payload generates but no callback | Wrong callback host/port — check Callback: ... in the debug startup block |

 Add this version of send_message() during development to print both the outgoing and incoming messages in decoded JSON form — this makes it easy to see exactly how messages are structured on the wire: